 Printing a picture has never just been a case of popping any spare scraps into your printer and hoping the technology works its magic.
 There are certain types of paper for printing photos which creates different looks suited for certain types of imagery.

 If you haven’t already caught our previous article about which printers are best for photographers, then click here.

 All paper is measured in weight using a unit referred to as GSM (grams per square metre).
 It’s not a case of the higher the GSM the better the paper – it’s simply relating to its thickness.

-As a measure of paper density, higher GSM weight feels thicker when held.
-While prints with low keepsake potential such as brochures, that will likely be discarded quickly, will feature more modest GSM weight.
+As a measure of paper density, higher GSM weight feels thicker when held hence you will often come across greeting card papers boasting GSM weight on the high end of the spectrum, while prints with low keepsake potential such as brochures that will likely be discarded quite quickly will feature more modest GSM weight.

 When it comes to choosing the finish of the photo paper there are several choices.
-You may have heard of terms such as Lustre (or Luster in the US), Glossy, Pearl, Matte, Cotton, Canvas, Metallic and Satin.
-Let’s have a look at some of the best choices for printing your photos.
+You may have heard of terms such as Lustre (or Luster in US), Glossy, Pearl, Matte, Cotton, Canvas, Metallic and Satin.

 You’ll find professional printers offer Pearl and Lustre to recreate a type of satin finish, but with a textured feel.
 The normal satin finish is quite flat, but pearl and lustre give a more textural feel in the hand.
 This is a nice finish for high-end fine art prints.